-On their website, GRESB publicly recognise Perth Airport as a sector leader in the 2021 GRESB Infrastructure asset assessment in recognition of Perth Airport ranking first among our global peers with a score of 98%.
+Perth Airport was publicly recognised as a sector leader in the 2022 GRESB Infrastructure asset assessment in recognition of Perth Airport ranking highly among our global peers with a score of 100%.
 GRESB is an international process that rates the environmental, social and governance performance of major infrastructure assets.